MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-security-configuration.md

 EXEC sp_addrolemember @rolename='SQLAgentReaderRole', @membername='MILowPriv_role';
 ```

 This script adds the monitoring account to the db_owner role, which might not be allowed.
 The db_owner permissions are required to set management pack tasks to run Database Console Command (DBCC) checks.
-If you don't need these tasks, don't give the permissions.
+If you don't need these tasks, don't grant the permissions.

 ```sql
 --Second script that adds MILowPriv user to db_owner role for master, msdb, model, and all user databases.